t-jarvis/hintme/index.md

 permalink: /
 ---

-# Focus on tips, hint.
+# Focus on "HOW", TIPS or CHEATSHEET
 {: .fs-9 }

-Hint me help you note some trick, tips to build project fast more.
+Hint me help you find out some tricks, tips to apply into your project more fast.
+Hint me just focus "How" to apply, not concentrate to explain.
 {: .fs-6 .fw-300 }

-[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/t-jarvis/hintme){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---